Anishpras/personal-blog-app-express-nextjs/README.md

 ### 5. Rich Text Editor

-We've implemented a custom `RichTextEditor` component using `@mantine/tiptap` for creating and editing blog posts with advanced formatting options.
+I've implemented a custom `RichTextEditor` component using `@mantine/tiptap` for creating and editing blog posts with advanced formatting options.

 ### 6. Responsive Design